zackattack01/breedly/README.md

 View it live [here](http://breedly.co)

 ## The what
-Breedly is a feed reading app tailored towards people with their own personal blogs.
+Breedly is a feed reading app tailored for people with their own personal blogs.

 ## The what specifically
 Users can: